Jaimin09/Jessica---A-Virtual-Assistant/README.md

 A Virtual Assistant and Chatting application, Jessica.
 It is Web Based application.
 We Can chat with her and give orders.

-# Some Cool Features:
-Its just like cortona, but have different answering personality.
-You can use Jessica, simply downloading these files and following the below steps

 # Files:
 - jessica_model.h5 file contains model with which it is trained.